shrideio/shoebox/README.md

   - Storage: 20 GB
   - Network: 1 IPv4 address

-> INFO: This setup was tested and staged on CentOS 7.0, that is why this OS mention as a requirement.
-However, with minor adjustments (if any) it should work on any other popular Linux distributive.
+> INFO: This setup was tested and staged on CentOS 7.0, that is why this OS mentioned as a requirement.
+However, with minor adjustments, it should work on any other popular Linux distributive.

 When it comes to choosing a physical host, there are three options for consideration.